Top TikTok Follower Tools

-What are the best times to post on TikTok?
+Have you asked yourself what the best times to post on TikTok are?

-The first social media platform to hit the world wide web is that of MySpace in 2004.
+The first social media platform to hit the world wide web was MySpace in 2004.

 Since then, many others have emerged, including Facebook, Twitter, and Instagram.
 And while these have all been pretty successful in their own right, none have grown as fast as TikTok.